Climate in Uzbekistan

 In most of the annual rainfall does not exceed 200-300 mm.

-Lakes in the republic is small, largest of them - the Aral, since it takes quite a large area, it became known as the sea.
+Lakes in the country are small, largest of them - the Aral, since it takes quite a large area, it became known as the sea.

 Over the past 30 years the Aral Sea has dropped by 12-14 meters, the banks went to tens of kilometers.
 Its water table has decreased by five times.